Mihai Covaliu

 Mihai Claudiu Covaliu (born 5 November 1977 in Brașov) is a Romanian retired sabre fencer, Olympic champion in 2000 and world champion in 2005, and coach of the Romanian men's sabre team.
 He is also ex-president of the Romanian Fencing Federation and, from 2016, president of the Romanian Olympic and Sports Committee.

 Personal life

 Covaliu's first sport was football.
 He began fencing at age nine, after coaches from CS Tractorul Brașov presented the sport to his school.
 His mother encouraged him to persevere despite the harsh training methods used at the time.
 In 1998 he joined the BNR Bucharest, a club supported by the National Bank of Romania, before transferring to CS Dinamo București, of which he is still a member as of 2014.

 Covaliu married in 2001 Irina Draghici, a member of the women's national sabre team.
-They have two children.
+They have two children, a son, Vlad and a daughter, Amalia.
 He graduated in physical education from the Alexandru Ioan Cuza University in Iași and holds a master's degree in sport management.